eileenc44/fritter-backend/README.md

 ## API routes

-The following api routes have already been implemented for you (**Make sure to document all the routes that you have added.**):

 #### `GET /`

 This renders the `index.html` file that will be used to interact with the backend